onekilo79/protractor-astrolabe-example/README.md

 protractor-astrolabe-example
 ============================
 #Explanation

-This is a tiny example project showing end to end browser based testing for a node project.
+This is a tiny example project showing end to end browser based testing for an angularjs project.

+Protractor is a tool to do end to end testing written

 We write a test in jasmine which uses protractor in the background to start a browser and run the tests.

 Astrolabe is required to build a page object.
 This allows us to break a html page up into components.
 This allows the test to be less brittle when the styling of the page changes.
 [Page object pattern explained](https://code.google.com/p/selenium/wiki/PageObjects)

 This is a very simple example project showing the setup of the components.